Tent camping has many things going for it, but one thing that can be on the annoying side is condensation build-up.

 This is caused by the temperature difference between the inside of the tent and the cold air outside.
 It is particularly common on cold nights with clear skies.

-The level of moisture in the air will be influenced by the external weather conditions (rain, humidity, low temperatures), people (breathing, perspiration, eating, cooking) and from wet or damp gear.
+The moisture level in the air will be influenced by the external weather conditions (rain, humidity level, cold temperatures), people (breathing, perspiration, eating, cooking) as well as from wet or damp gear.

-You may not be able to eliminate condensation in your tent altogether, but here are our tips to help keep it at bay and to minimise its impact:
+You may not be able to eliminate it altogether, but here are our tips on how to reduce condensation in your tent:

 1: Vent your tent

-- Open any weather proof vents to facilitate airflow through your tent, especially during the night.
-Venting through windows can also help, even if they are only left partially open.
+- Open any weather proof vents to facilitate airflow throughout the tent at night especially.
+Venting through mesh windows can also help, even if they are only left partially open.

-- Position your tent to allow the wind to flow through your vents and windows.
-Avoid, however, positioning your main door in the direction of the prevailing wind.
+- Position the tent and open the vents, tent doors and windows as much as possible to allow the wind to flow through your tent.
+Avoid, however, positioning the main door in the direction of the prevailing wind.

-- Completely air out your tent during the day, and if needed your sleeping bags, to remove any residual moisture build up from condensation.
+- Completely airing out the tent during the day, including your sleeping bags, to remove any residual moisture build up from condensation.

 2: Store wet gear elsewhere